Ghamza-Jd/jarust/README.md

 Jarust is a Rust adapter for [Janus WebRTC server](https://github.com/meetecho/janus-gateway)

 Internally uses WebSockets to connect to Janus.
+But you can provide your own transport.

 The library wraps the Janus core API and some of the most popular plugins APIs.

+The supported Janus plugins currently are:

+- EchoTest
+- AudioBridge

 ## Examples